-This heady, timeless, classic scent is evocative of traditional English country gardens.
-Find its essential oil extract everywhere from your grandmother's rosewater to Stella Mccartney’s signature fragrance range.
+This heady, timeless, classic scent of the rose is evocative of traditional English country gardens.
+Find its essential oil extract everywhere from your grandmother's rosewater to designer perfumes.

-The lily really knows how to make a statement in the home.
+The lily really knows how to make a statement in your home.
 If its flamboyant petals weren’t enough to catch your attention, its intoxicating scent certainly will be.

 Few fragrances shout ‘spring’ quite like the fresh scent of freesia.
-Light but with enough depth to tantalise your senses, it's a perfect seasonal scented gift.
+Light but with enough depth to tantalise your senses, it's the perfect seasonal scented floral gift.

 The gardenia has a distinctive ‘white flower’ scent that has made it a consistently popular choice for perfumers.
-A bouquet of these pretty blooms in the home will bring the scent of the outdoors in.
+These pretty blooms smell delicious wherever they're located.

-This distinctive scent, widely known for its soothing and calming properties, is the perfect companion for a bedroom dressing table.
+With its distinctive scent, widely known for its soothing and calming properties, lavender the perfect companion for a bedroom dressing table.
 Its long-lasting flowers also promise to linger night after night.

-Similar to its white flower counterparts, jasmine and gardenia, tuberose is bursting with scent but it also has an elegant appearance that makes it the ideal flower for a minimalist home or chic city wedding.
+Similar to its white flower counterparts jasmine and gardenia, tuberose is bursting with scent.
+It also has an elegant appearance that makes it the ideal flower for a minimalist home or chic city wedding.